smuellerDD/lrng/test/sp80090b/validation-runtime/README.md

 ## Statistical Properties

-The tool `stats.` calculates the statistical properties of the raw noise source data.
+The tool `stats.r` calculates the statistical properties of the raw noise source data.

 It is invoked with the following command: